THE SPIRIT OF THE CAMP

 - MOBILE PHONES should be switched off or put on flight mode during the studies to assist the quality of the livestreaming.

 - QUARANTINE RESTRICTIONS: Quarantine restrictions operate all year round, for bringing fresh fruit and vegetables into South Australia.
+Please click here for the latest quarantine restrictions.

 - WELLNESS: If you are experiencing any Covid symptoms, or are unwell, PLEASE DO NOT come to Camp.
 Similarly, if you have been in contact with a person who has tested positive for Covid in the last 14 days or are required to abide by any other government covid related direction that restricts your travel to Camp, or it has been less than 48 hours since the last sign of unwell symptoms prior to Camp attendance, PLEASE DO NOT come to Camp.
 Any attendees that experience Covid symptoms during Camp, must isolate themselves, thoroughly clean all high touch areas, return home immediately, and obtain a Covid test.